JeffreyYu2018/personal-websitev3/source/_posts/an-american-sendoff.md

 ## my last hitting session, with luck from the heavens

 I spent the early afternoon running some errands, like buying bubble wrap and making my gift for Bello – all things that **weren't** packing, haha!
-My time was short though, because I had another activity planned: tennis with Kevin, Eduard, and his friend.
+My time was short though, because I had another activity planned: tennis with Kevin, Eduard, and his friend Jonas.

 The weather forecast said there was a 100% chance of rain, so I thought our tennis session would be cancelled, but it ended up not raining at all.
 In retrospect, I should trust the weather forecast less in Taiwan – I don't know why, but it is **very** unreliable.